wp-plugins/calculated-fields-form/README.txt

 * Compatible with all the latest WP versions
 * Fixed tags in WP directory

+= 1.0.2 =
+* Corrects an issue with the placeholder attribute in the date/time fields
+* The reset button clears the fields values in the summary fields
+* Improves the performance of the calculated fields

+= 1.0.3 =
+* Modifies the loading process of the javascript files.
+* Modifies some styles applied to the forms to improve the appearance of the forms in small screens, like mobiles and tablets.

 == Upgrade Notice ==

+= 1.0.3 =
+* Improved plugin features

+Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
+Contact us if you need further information: http://wordpress.dwbooster.com/support

 = 1.0.2 =
 * Improved plugin features